LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/hello-world.rst

 Begin Your Coding Journey
 -------------------------

-Follow this `Hello World link <https://repl.it/@launchcode/HelloWorldJS>`__ to open a prepared workspace for your first program.

-This is a prepared repl.
+Working with a Prepared Repl
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+We have prepared a repl for you.
 You will not be allowed to code into it since you did not create it.
-In order to add your own code, you will need your own copy of this repl by **forking** it.
+To add your own code, you will need to **fork** it.
-A fork creates a copy in your repl account where you can add your own code without any risk of changing the original codebase.
+Forking creates a copy of the original codebase into your repl account.
+You can code in the forked project without risk of changing the original codebase.

 .. figure:: figures/fork-replit.png
    :alt: Replit fork option

+Follow this `Hello World link <https://repl.it/@launchcode/HelloWorldJS>`__ to open a prepared workspace for your first program.

+Your forked copy will open in your workspace.
-On line 2 of the editor, type:
+On line 2 of the editor panel, type:

    ``console.log("Hello, World!");``

-When you finish typing, click the green "Run" button and observe the output.
+When you finish typing, click the green "Run" button and observe the output in the console panel.

 .. admonition:: Warning